 Together, we are funding businesses identified in collaboration with a network of powerful icons who’ve broken through in culture and paved the way for more seconds, thirds and fourths to follow.
 If you are a woman entrepreneur whose business is pushing boundaries to create a more vibrant, diverse world, apply today!

 As the ACFC (Angel City Football Club) raises a toast to its new partnership with Jane Walker by Johnnie Walker, they are further affirming their commitment to gender equality and breaking down barriers to elevate women.
 That is why the ACFC selected Melissa Scott, Founder of MODEFYwear, as a Jane Walker • IFundWomen First Women Program Grant Recipient.
-Learn more about how MODEFYwear is defying the odds with their modest swimwear and athletic garments, and meet more of the groundbreaking recipients below selected by powerful women icons.

 She TV Go is an unstoppable and innovative streaming platform empowering female and minority voices to share their stories.
 She TV Go provides a platform for rising and professional underrepresented filmmakers to premiere their work, gain access to exclusive, affordable, and socially conscious content, and apply for specialized grants for filmmakers across the nation.
 She TV Media is a She TV Go’s production company, focused on telling inspiring stories of empowered women, all while including women in the entire filmmaking process – from ideation to execution.